Cyb3r-N1nja/SonicDash/ATMega2560/Readme.md

-# Working with ATMega2560 and with the development Board "ELOB* from ZLV Mint
+# Working with ATMega2560 and with the development Board "ELOB" from ZLV Mint

 Focusing on ...
 - Interrupts